Spark-Init/LBOX-Adventure/Hop.Init/README.md

 4. Toggle safety mode with **L** key
 ---
 ## Notes
 - Safety mode is recommended for normal use as most servers with StAC will ban you after 12 frame perfect bhops.
+- 100% success rate with safety mode disabled, is literally the same as LMAOBOX>MISC>BUNNY HOP